Getting started with sustainability

 • Scope 3

 Emissions from bought goods and services, business travel, commuting, waste disposal, investment, lease objects, and franchise (all upstream and downstream activities).
 The real-estate sector usually differentiates between landlords and tenants and their typical roles in procuring energy.
 Usually, the tenants procure electricity.
-From the landlord's perspective, emissions related to this electricity consumption are scope 3 emissions.
-From the tenant's perspective, the electricity consumption is scope 2 emissions.
+From the landlord's perspective, for example, if the landlord is procuring electricity that is being used in a tenant's space, according to the GHG Protocol Technical Guidance for Calculating Scope 3 Emissions (version 1.0), this can be reported as Scope 3 emissions.